Why Do Young Women Get Night Sweats?

-Waking up with damp sheets is more common than many people think—and it's not just happening to menopausal women, says Robin Berzin, MD, CEO of the functional medicine practice Parsley Health.
-Here, the Well+Good Council member explains why night sweats might be happening to you…and what you can do to keep things cool going forward.
+Waking up with damp sheets is more common than many people think—and it's not just happening to menopausal women, says Robin Berzin, MD, founder and CEO of the functional medicine practice Parsley Health.
+But there are steps you can take to stay cool once you understand the common causes of night sweats, she says.

-Most people associate night sweats with menopause.
-And it's true that night sweats are one in a constellation of symptoms associated with menopause and peri-menopause, including mood swings, weight gain, vaginal dryness, decreases in libido, and urinary urgency.
-These symptoms can start as early as a woman’s late 30s or early 40s, although in the United States, the average age for menopause is 51.
+Most people associate excessive sweating at night with menopause.
+And it's true that it's one of the classic signs of menopause and perimenopause, along with mood swings, weight gain, vaginal dryness, decreases in libido, and urinary urgency.
+These symptoms can start as early as the late thirties or early forties, although in the United States, the average age for menopause is 51.

 Anywhere from 10 to 40 percent of adults report night sweats in a given year.

-Yet some women in their 20s and 30s who are not in menopause report night sweats coming in waves, leading to drenched pajamas and sheets, and they mistakenly fear that they are going into early menopause.
-Usually though, this isn’t the case.
+Yet some women in their twenties and thirties who are not in menopause report night sweats coming in waves, leading to drenched pajamas and sheets, and they mistakenly fear that they are going into early menopause.
+Usually, however, this isn’t the case.

 Experts In This Article

-Night sweats are actually relatively common.
-Anywhere from 10 to 40 percent of adults report them in a given year.
+Night sweats—like poop sweats—are actually relatively common.
+Anywhere from 10 to 40 percent of adults report them in a given year1.
 There are a few reasons you might be having night sweats, even if you’re far from menopause and your cycles are perfectly normal.

 Normal variations in your menstrual cycle

 We know that as estrogen decreases, the body’s “thermoneutral zone,” which is dictated by the brain, gets narrower.
-This means there's a smaller window of ambient environmental temperature window your body will tolerate before it tries to compensate by changing its metabolic rate or using evaporative heat loss—AKA sweating.
+This means there's a smaller window of ambient environmental temperature that your body will tolerate before it tries to compensate by changing its metabolic rate or using evaporative heat loss—aka sweating.

-This is part of the reason for night sweats in menopause, but during a woman’s regular menstrual cycle, estrogen levels are quite low for the first week (when she has her period) and again on days 26 to 28, right before she gets her period (assuming a 28-day cycle).
-So if you're getting night sweats periodically, notice if they're falling in this window of your cycle.
+This is part of the reason for night sweats in menopause.
+But during a woman’s regular menstrual cycle, estrogen levels are quite low for the first week (when she has her period) and again on days 26 to 28, right before she gets her period (assuming a 28-day cycle).
+So if you're getting night sweats periodically, notice if they're falling in this part of your cycle.
+It could be caused by low estrogen, since your menstrual cycle and night sweats are connected.

 Low blood sugar